 My own knowledge of sport comes mostly from my childhood.
 I remember watching every ball of every cricket test match during my long school holidays.
 I remember creating my own tennis scoreboard using an old whiteboard so I could play umpire during Wimbledon matches.
 So you could say that I have been studying the sports side of sports psychology since I was about five or six years old.
 And South Africa during the 1980s was a great place to feast on live sport – as the bans from international competitions meant that regional and interstate rivalries were at there most frequent and engaging.

 Familiarity With Sport Is How We Build Rapport

 Over the years I have employed and supervised dozens of sports psychologists.
 I have, at times, been dumbfounded by the lack of passion and knowledge that many of them have when it comes to sport.
 And we’re not talking about boutique sports here like dragon boating or synchronised swimming.
 We are talking about major sports that at certain times of year are everywhere like golf, tennis, football and basketball.

 In fact, so important is sporting expertise for me that I include it as part of the interview process.
 Nowadays, I am less intense but still require incoming sport and performance psychologists to self-asses their own sporting knowledge.

-Universities with sports psychology courses take note – include sport as part of the student’s requirements and thanks me later.
+Universities with sport psychology courses take note – include sport as part of the student’s requirements and thank me later.

 Can you learn a passion and proficiency for sports even if your childhood was not like mine?
 Of course.
 If mental challenges like managing emotions and improving motivation can be overcome then so too can your understanding of sports.
 But it’s not going to happen by accident – you’d better get to work.